AtkinYaliz/UI-IDE/examples/katas/fizz-buzz.md

 ```

 __Stage 2 - new requirements__
-A number is _Fizz_ if it is divisible by 3 or if it has a 3 in it
+A number is _Four_ if it has a 4 in it
-A number is _Buzz_ if it is divisible by 5 or if it has a 5 in it
+A number is _Nine_ if it has a 9 in it

 For exemple:
-53 should return _FizzBuzz_ (contain 5 and 3)
+49 should return _FourNine_ (contains 4 and 9)
-35 should return _FizzBuzzBuzz_ (contain 3 and 5 and it divided by 5)
+45 should return _FizzBuzzFour_ (divisible by both 3 and 5, and contains 4)

 ```
 import java.util.ArrayList;